open-i-gmbh/nomad-cluster/README.md

 ### Ansible provisioning mit vagrant
-* The Ansible can also mit vagrant provisioned.
+* The Ansible can also provisioned with vagrant.
 * To do that just uncomment the last part in the Vagrantfile and no need to run ansible seperatly.